pythagoras-dev/Pythagoras/README.md

 ## What is it?

-`Pythagoras` is a super-scalable, low-maintenance framework for massive algorithm parallelization in Python.
-It simplifies and accelerates data science, machine learning, and AI workflows.
+`Pythagoras` is a super-scalable, easy-to-use, and low-maintenance framework for massive algorithm parallelization and compute usage optimization in Python.
+It simplifies and speeds up data science, machine learning, and AI workflows.

-Pythagoras offers:

-* seamless parallel execution of Python code, locally or in heterogeneous distributed environments of virtually any scale;
-* ubiquitous caching for intermediate program states, with intelligent data and code change tracking;
-* simple and budget-friendly orchestration backend.

 Pythagoras excels at optimizing complex, long-running, resource-demanding computations.
-It’s not the best choice for real-time, latency-sensitive workflows.
+It’s not recommended for real-time, latency-sensitive workflows.

 ## Usage